6 Min Read | February 14, 2020

 How Do You Cash in Savings Bonds?

-Once they’re at least a year old, you can cash in your electronic bonds any time by logging into your TreasuryDirect account, checking their current value on the “Current Holdings” tab, and following the on-site redemption instructions.8 Funds can be transferred to your bank account in two business days.
+Once they’re at least a year old, you can cash in your electronic bonds any time by logging into your TreasuryDirect account, checking their current value, and following the on-site redemption instructions.6 Funds can be transferred to your bank account in two business days.
 If you have paper bonds – including EE, I, and older Series E bonds which were discontinued in 1980 and no longer accrue interest – you can cash them in at any bank branch.
-Series HH paper bonds, which were discontinued in 2004, will continue to accrue interest until 2024, and can only be cashed in by mailing them to the U.S. Treasury.9
+Series HH paper bonds, which were discontinued in 2004 can only be cashed in by mailing them to the U.S. Treasury.7

 So Then, Are Savings Bonds a Good Investment?

 Only you can decide whether savings bonds are a good investment.
 Can you hold a bond for 20 years?
-Can you earn more than 3.5% by investing in other ways?
+Can you earn more interest by investing in other ways?
 Would it be worth the risk?
-That last consideration is key, since savings bonds are backed by “the full faith and credit” of the U.S. government – a phrase that promises an unconditional guarantee.
-That’s about as low-risk an investment as you’ll ever find.
+That last consideration is key, since savings bonds are considered to be low risk when compared to other investments.

 The Takeaway